Angina vs. Heart Attack: 5 Similarities and Differences

 • Family history of heart disease.

-It is safe to say that in order to avoid angina vs. heart attack, you should minimize having these risks, especially avoiding those that are within your control.
+It is safe to say that to avoid angina vs. heart attack, you should minimize these risks, especially avoiding those that are within your control.

 4. Difference: Condition Classification